Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 (3) Prospective employers when applying for positions requiring a nursing license;

-(4) Facilities in which, or organizations for whom, the nurse is working a temporary or agency assignment;
+(4) Facilities in which, or organizations for whom, the nurse is working a temporary, agency, or locus tenens assignment;

-(5) Other members of the client’s health care team; or
+(5) Other members of the patient's health care team; or

 (6) Law enforcement personnel.

 (A) A registered nurse shall apply the nursing process in the practice of nursing as set forth in division (B) of section 4723.01 of the Revised Code and in the rules of the board.
-The steps of the nursing process are cyclical in nature so that the nurse’s actions are directed by the client’s changing status throughout the process.
-The nurse may collaborate with the client, family, significant others, and other members of the health care team in applying the steps of the nursing process.
-The following standards shall be used by a registered nurse, using critical thinking and clinical judgment, in applying the nursing process for each client under the registered nurse’s care:
+The nursing process is cyclical in nature and requires that the nurse's actions respond to the patient's changing status throughout the process.
+The following standards shall be used by a registered nurse, using clinical judgment, in applying the nursing process for each patient under the registered nurse's care:

 The registered nurse shall, in an accurate and timely manner: